Assemble Your Own Emergency Kit With These 100 Household Items

 - Anti-bacterial gel

-- Pain reliever, adults and kids
+- Pain relievers for adults and kids

 - Allergy medication, like Benadryl